 Singapore has in many ways been at the top of the world whether it is entertainment, governance and tourism.
 But one of the most remarkable thing about Singapore is that it is commonly known as a financial hub not only within the region but across the world as well.

-Singapore the financial centre
+World’s top financial centre

 What makes this so remarkable is the fact that Singapore has become the top three financial hubs in the world in a matter of fifty years.
 This means that Singapore is just behind London and New York in terms of this ranking.
 It must be noted that in recent years, Singapore has overtaken the likes of Hong Kong as the top financial hub of Asia.